Firecracker industry in Assam: All you need to know

 GreenCracker is a project developed by the Council of Scientific and Industrial Research (CSIR).
 The process of making these green crackers emits water vapour and carbon dioxide as waste.
 Green crackers contain non-polluting chemicals, which do not contain any toxic elements.
 These crackers are made of a combination of sodium nitrate, charcoal, sulphur, and potassium nitrate.

-Green crackers are an eco-friendly product that does not pollute the environment.
-For celebrations, they can be used to light up your home with colors and lights without causing pollution to our planet earth.
+Green crackers are eco-friendly product that does not pollute the environment.
+For celebrations, they can be used to light up your home with colours and lights without causing pollution to our planet earth.

 The sound of the green crackers is much less than that of conventional crackers